osmandapp/web/main/docs/user/navigation/setup/route-details.md

 ## Overview

 The OsmAnd allows you to find the best route and explore all of its details.
-The app provides detailed information about the entire route, including distance, travel time, surface type, elevation differences, and turn information.
-You can also analyze the route on the map, find out information about track segments, print the route plan, save the route, and share it with others.
+The app provides detailed information about the whole route, including distance, [travel time](#distance--time--co2), [surface type](#road-attributes), [elevation differences](#elevation-info), and [turn information](#turn-by-turn-information).
+You can also [analyze](#analyse-on-map) the route on the map, find out information about track segments, [print](#print-for-android) the route plan, [save](#save--export--share) the route, and share it with others.
 With this functionality, you will always be aware of the route details and can plan your trip more efficiently.

 <Tabs groupId="operating-systems">